AliHichem/CometServer/exemples/jGrowl.notifier/README.md

 Usage
 -----

-Assuming that you place "jGrow.notifier" under the root http folder, you will visit the index page with:
+Assuming that you place "jGrowl.notifier" under the root http folder, you will visit the index page with:

     http://localhost/jGrowl.notifier/